SrikarSiddarth/automata_gazebo_ros/README.md

 # automata_gazebo_ros
-This is a ros package that along with foxbot package can allow a person toi simulate their code in gazebo through ros
+This is a ros package that along with the foxbot package can make autonomous navigation on the Automata event arena using an overhead camera for localization.